awesomemotive/easy-digital-downloads/readme.md

 * New: Added a new "class" parameter to the [purchas_link} short code
 * New: Added new edd_is_checkout() conditional function
 * Fix: Bug with the ajax function that adds items to the cart - it did not show the price option name until page was refreshed
-* Fix: Bin the purchase receipt that caused it to include all source file links, not just the ones set to the price option purchase
+* Fix: Bug in the purchase receipt that caused it to include all source file links, not just the ones set to the price option purchase
 * Tweak: Moved the discount code fieldset inside of the user info fieldset on the checkout form
 * Tweak: Improved the markup of the default CC fields
 * Tweak: Updated Spanish language files